Accountants Confidence Index — October 2018

-The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI hit 55.66, up somewhat from the previous month's 53.87, well above the 50 mark that separates expectations of growth from expectations of contraction.
-The 6-Month ACI, meanwhile, came in at 59.01, up from last month's 56.67.
+The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 55.5, up just under two points from the previous month's 53.74, and still well above the 50 mark that separates expectations of growth from expectations of contraction.
+The 6-Month ACI, meanwhile, came in at 58.51, up by more than a point-and-a-half from last month's 57.27.

 The ACI is created from a monthly poll of the Accounting Today Executive Research Council, an online community of more than 1,500 tax and accounting professionals.